Qinwei Ma

 • Research Interest

-My research interest lies in a broad range of fields, but all with a common goal to build a better human-AI society in the long-term future.
+My research interest lies in a broad range of fields, but all with a common goal to build more intellectual, helpful yet safe AI systems.

 More specifically, these are the major topics I am currently interested in: Besides these directions, I am also interested in many directions but did not have a chance to give them a try.
 Generally speaking, I wish to find a proper way to regulate the agents in the future, align them with human interests and make them more controllable, secure and helpful even with superhuman power.